 November 2014: Software Advice is pleased to announce that it has been selected as one of The Austin American Statesman Top Workplaces.

-November 2014: Software Advice, an accounting technology recommendation service, has published results of a survey of accountants and bookkeepers at small to midsize businesses (SMBs) to gauge whether their firms were ready to accept and perform accounting for digital currency.
+November 2014: Software Advice, an accounting technology recommendation service, has published results of a survey of accountants and bookkeepers at small to midsize businesses (SMBs) to gauge whether their firms were ready to accept and perform accounting for

 November 2014: B2B marketers say tradeshows, search engine marketing, and email are the best channels for generating large numbers of high-quality leads, according to a recent report from Software Advice.

-November 2014: A recent survey by market researcher and consultant Software Advice indicates a decidedly mixed view by respondents about use of the cloud.
+November 2014: A recent survey by market researcher and consultant Software Advice indicates a decidedly mixed view by respondents about

 November 2014: Nearly two-thirds of respondents to the survey from Software Advice said they’d feel either “much less safe” or “less safe” sharing the road with “driverless semi-trucks.”